MaeWoods/hierarchical-abcsmc/README.md

 A module built on top of abcsysbio (http://www.theosysbio.bio.ic.ac.uk/resources/abc-sysbio/).
 To perform approximate Bayesian computation sequential Monte-Carlo on a hierarchical model within the abcsysbio framework.

-We have applied this software on a stochastic system describing the repair of double strand breaks (https://doi.org/10.1371/journal.pcbi.1005131)
+This module was applied on a stochastic system describing the repair of double strand breaks, published in the paper: https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1005131 (https://doi.org/10.1371/journal.pcbi.1005131)